MrVivekRajan/Waybar-Wlogout-dots/README.md

 # Waybar-Wlogout-dots
-Here you will get the customized config file for waybar and wlogout for the hyprdots provided by https://github.com/prasanthrangan
+Here you will get the customized config file for waybar and wlogout for the [prasanthrangan](hyprdots provided by https://github.com/prasanthrangan)

 # Theme Used
 [Catppuccin-Mocha](https://github.com/prasanthrangan/hyprdots.git)